DPA have been leaders in the tiny-microphone market for years, but their new 6000 Series takes 'miniature' to a new level.

 However, the advent of high-definition television and, particularly, UHDTV (4K pixel resolution) created strong demand from production companies for even smaller and less visible clip-on microphones.
 During a recent visit to the DPA Microphones factory in Denmark, I was privileged to be let in on a closely guarded secret: DPA had designed and perfected a brand-new 'sub-miniature' microphone.
 And by 'perfected' I don't just mean this new creation is smaller than their previous microphones.
 Other manufacturers have built sub-miniature mics, after all, but DPA's achievement is to design one which matches the technical performance of their highly regarded 4000 Series range, despite being significantly smaller.
 And that is really pushing against the boundaries of microphone science!

 Moreover, I wasn't being shown some delicate R&D developmental prototypes.
 The factory was already manufacturing full production microphones in reasonable quantities to build up stocks ahead of the public launch in Autumn last year.
-Marketed as the 6000 Series, the new microphone's initial variants are the d:screet 6060 (standard) and 6061 (high SPL) lavalier models, along with the d:fine 6066 headset version.
+Marketed as the 6000 Series, the new microphone's initial variants are the d:screet 6060 (standard omni) and 6061 (high SPL omni) lavalier models, along with the d:fine 6066 omni headset version.
 DPA sent me a 6061 and a 6066 headset to try for this review.

-Naturally, all three new 6000 Series models share the same fundamental capsule design, which is a genuinely astonishing 3mm in diameter (3.4mm with the removable cap fitted), and 14.4mm in length.
-Interestingly, the reduction in diameter of roughly 2.5mm compared to the 4060 has a much bigger visual impact than you might...
+Naturally, all three new 6000 Series models share the same fundamental omnidirectional capsule design, which is a genuinely astonishing 3mm in diameter (3.4mm with the removable cap fitted), and 14.4mm in length.
+Interestingly, the reduction in diameter of roughly 2.5mm compared to the 4060 has a much bigger visual impact...

 You are reading one of the locked subscriber-only articles from our latest 5 issues.